 This is a real business, and that means you need to make things official.
 There are some things you can do the bare minimum on starting out, but the legality of your business should not be one of them.
 Make sure you set things up correctly now so that you can avoid panicky headaches later.
 Luckily, this is typically far easier (and less expensive) than you imagine it to be.

-Being your own boss isn’t always easy, but it is a super empowering way to knock out your debt.
+Being your own boss isn’t always easy, but it is a super empowering way to build a life you love, create a lucative career, and knock out your debt.
 Setting clear, realistic goals for your business will help you stay motivated when you hit the tough days (like when the kids won’t nap, or it’s time to update your accounting software… #reallife).
 Make time every month to set measurable goals and map out how you’re going to reach them.
 Knowing exactly what your next steps are is incredibly calming, plus it will supercharge your productivity (and in side hustle life, productivity is everything).

 Start by figuring out how many hours you need to work to achieve your debt snowball goals.
 Then, make sure your marketing efforts realistically support that number.
 If you need four clients this month, only talking to four people about your services is not going to cut it.
 You always have to be planting seeds for the next season of your business, too!

 And please be realistic about your time.
 Organizing is an incredible opportunity for certain types of people, but still, building a profitable business is not a sprint.
 It’s okay to go slowly and only take on clients that fit with your life.
 This is a physical and emotional job, so self-care is really important, and that takes time.
 Not to mention, you can’t project a calm, put-together lifestyle for your clients if you’re constantly neglecting your personal life.

 How are you paying off your debt snowball?

 What are your favorite tips and tricks for staying gazelle-intense and making your debt disappear?
 I’d be super interested to hear your strategies in the comments!